The Perceiver Resampler: A Deep Dive into Visual Information Bottlenecks

 You’ve learned:

-• The problem of variable-length visual input
+• ✅ The problem of variable-length visual input and quadratic attention

-• Cross-attention as a differentiable database query
+• ✅ Cross-attention as a differentiable database query mechanism

-• Temporal encodings for video understanding
+• ✅ Temporal encodings and Fourier features for position information

-• The Flamingo integration and gated cross-attention
+• ✅ The Flamingo integration and gated cross-attention

-• Practical implementation details
+• ✅ Practical implementation details and training tips

 Further Reading: